crosscode-nl/snowflake/README.md

 # Snowflake

 Snowflake is an implementation of the Twitter Snowflake ID generator in Go.
 Twitter Snowflake is a unique ID generator that is distributed and scalable.
+See: https://en.wikipedia.org/wiki/Snowflake_ID

 It is used to generate unique IDs for distributed systems.
 The ID is a 64-bit integer that is composed of a timestamp, a machine ID, and a sequence number.
 The timestamp is the number of milliseconds since a custom epoch.
 The machine ID